How to Apply for Art and Artist Grants,

 * "I need money" or "I need studio space" or "I want to go somewhere exotic" are not good reasons to apply for assistance.

-* Don't write one paragraph when the application gives you two pages or a maximum of 800 words for your answer.
+* Don't write a few sentences or a paragraph when the application gives you two pages or a maximum of 800 words for your answer.
 Skimping on information makes you look lazy or like you don't really care.

-* Avoid writing about or showing random work samples that don't relate to your project or proposal.
+* Avoid writing about or showing random work examples that don't relate to your project or proposal.

 * Avoid vague descriptions of what you need to accomplish your goals.
 For example, "I need $10,000 because that's how much I think this will cost" is not adequate.

 * Do not submit template applications.
 Reviewers can tell when you're sending out the same answers or packet of information over and over again.
 Always customize to the specifics of the organization and the requirements of what you're applying for.

 * Don't list people as references unless they know you're listing them.

 * Don't add superfluous materials that are outside the parameters of the instructions.
 Include only what they ask for.
 Reviewers are overwhelmed enough already without having to sift through irrelevancies.

 Resources for locating and applying for grants and other forms of assistance:

-Thanks to Amber Hawk Swanson, Officer at NYFA Source in New York City, and to Courtney Fink, Executive Director of Southern Exposure in San Francisco for their generous assistance with this article.
+Thanks to Amber Hawk Swanson, Officer at NYFA Source in New York City, and to Courtney Fink, former Executive Director of Southern Exposure in San Francisco for their generous assistance with this article.